Frequently Asked Questions

 Do you ever just shoot on 'auto'

 No, never, ever.
-I was brought up photographically, on shooting with film, before the digital age became popular, in fact I hadn't even heard of digital when starting out.
+Photographically, I was brought up shooting on film (back in the 1990's, before the explosion of digital).
 This meant that I had to learn everything manually, from exposure, to developing film, through to printing each finished piece.
 Shooting on auto would mean having very little control over the look of my images.
 By shooting manually I can choose which part of the image I'd like to expose for i.e. if I want to create a silhouette I know to expose for a different part of the scene as opposed to a non silhouette of the bride and groom.
 I can choose which bits I'd like to be in focus, or how fast I'd like the shutter to take the picture which would determine how sharp or blurry an object might for for example.
+I now shoot this way using digital equiptemnt.

 How far ahead should we book?

-I will take last minute bookings if I am available, though I have often taking bookings for up to a year or more, in advance.
+I will take last minute bookings if I am available, though I have often taking bookings up to a year or more in advance.
 A deposit fee is taken to secure the date of your choice, ensuring no one else can book this date.

 Which locations do you cover?

-I am based in Exeter, Devon, though with many years spent in London I know the area very well, and have covered a variety of weddings here.
-I have predominately focused my attentions within these two areas, though have travelled as far as South of France and Southern Ireland to cover a wedding.
+I am based in the South West in Exeter, Devon, though with many years spent in London I know the area very well, and have covered a variety of weddings here.
+I have predominately focused my attentions within these two areas, though have travelled as far as South of France and Southern Ireland.
 If you are getting married abroad, please do not hesitate to get in touch!

-A typical days shooting may consist of around 8 - 12 hours coverage, which will leave you with around 400 images approximately, which will be fully, and individually edited.
+A typical days shooting may consist of around 10 - 12 hours coverage, which will leave you with a minimum of 500 images, which will be fully, and individually edited (although you may end up with a lot more).

 Will you edit out my double chin?